 A degree typically comprises 360 credits, a DipHE 240 credits, a CertHE 120 credits, and an integrated Masters 480 credits.
 The tuition fee for the placement year for those courses that offer this option is £1,850, subject to inflationary increases based on government policy and providing you progress through the course in the normal timeframe (no repeat years or breaks in study).
 The tuition fee for the study year abroad for those courses that offer this option is £1,385, subject to inflationary increases based on government policy and providing you progress through the course in the normal timeframe (no repeat years or breaks in study).

 There is the possibility of an optional ISAK qualification at level 5 which will may incur a charge.
-We are awaiting confirmation at the time of this publication.
+We are awaiting confirmation.

 For further information on financing your studies or information about whether you may qualify for one of our bursaries and scholarships, follow the links below: